-How long does the average furnace last, and what are the most important factors in furnace reliability?
+How to determine the most reliable heating & cooling system.
+Plus how long does the average furnace or air conditioner last, and what are the most important factors in furnace & A/C reliability?
 Find out below!

 What is the average lifespan of a furnace or central air conditioner?